 There are many different reasons a guardianship might be needed.

 It’s no secret that adults can make their own decisions.
-However, there may be times where due to medical, emotional or physical reasons, an adult cannot make their own decisions about themselves or their finances.
+However, there may be times where due to medical, emotional or physical reasons, an adult cannot make their own decisions about themselves or their financial matters.
 For example, if an adult is incapacitated or has a medical condition that makes the adult unable to decide matters for themselves, a guardianship may be needed.

 Guardianship may also be needed for children in certain circumstances.
-For example, if a child’s parents are no longer able to take care of the child, a guardianship might be necessary.
-Likewise, if a child receives an inheritance, a guardianship might be needed to protect the child’s assets.
+For example, if a child’s parents are no longer able to take care of the minor child, a guardianship might be necessary.
+Likewise, if a child receives an inheritance, a minor guardianship might be needed to protect the child’s assets.